Shell plc: Health and safety

+Reaction to the Russian invasion of Ukraine

+Shell already had previous experience exiting markets that were subject to sanctions pressure from NATO or EU member states.
+In particular, in 2013, Shell announced that it was suspending its operations in Syria.
+On 8 March 2022, Shell announced its intention to phase out all Russian hydrocarbon production and acquisition projects, including crude oil, petroleum products, natural gas and liquefied natural gas (LNG).
+In early 2022, the company was criticized by the Minister of Foreign Affairs of Ukraine for its slow response to the Russian invasion.
+As of April 2023, Shell still had shares in Russian companies, such as 27.5% in Sakhalin Energy Investment Company (SEIC), a joint venture with Gazprom (50%), Mitsui (12.5%) and Mitsubishi (10%).

 royaldutchshellplc.com

 This domain name was first registered by a former marketing manager for Royal Dutch Shell plc, Alfred Donovan, and has been used as a "gripe site".
 It avoids being an illegal cybersquatter as long as it is non-commercial, active, and no attempt is made to sell the domain name, as determined by WIPO proceedings.
-In 2005, Donovan said he would relinquish the site to Shell after it "gets rid of all the management he deems responsible for its various recent woes."
+In 2005, Donovan said he would relinquish the site to Shell after it "gets rid of all the management he deems responsible for its various recent woes".
 The site has been recognized by several media outlets for its role as an Internet leak.
-In 2008 the Financial Times published an article based on a letter published by royaldutchshellplc.com, which Reuters and The Times also covered shortly thereafter.
+In 2008, the Financial Times published an article based on a letter published by royaldutchshellplc.com, which Reuters and The Times also covered shortly thereafter.
 On 18 October 2006, the site published an article stating that Shell had for some time been supplying information to the Russian government relating to Sakhalin II.
 The Russian energy company Gazprom subsequently obtained a 50% stake in the Sakhalin-II project.
 Other instances where the site has acted as an Internet leak include a 2007 IT outsourcing plan, as well as a 2008 internal memo where CEO Jeroen van der Veer expressed disappointment in the company's share-price performance.

 The gripe site has also been recognized as a source of information regarding Shell by several news sources.
 In the 2006 Fortune Global 500 rankings, in which Royal Dutch Shell placed third, royaldutchshellplc.com was listed alongside shell.com as a source of information.
-In 2007 the site was described as "a hub for activists and disgruntled former employees."
-A 2009 article called royaldutchshellplc.com "the world's most effective adversarial Web site."
-The site has been described as "an open wound for Shell."
+In 2007, the site was described as "a hub for activists and disgruntled former employees".
+A 2009 article called royaldutchshellplc.com "the world's most effective adversarial Web site".
+The site has been described as "an open wound for Shell".